rust-stuco/lectures/week6/slides.md

 ```

 * This tells the compiler that this entire module should _only_ be used for testing
-* Effectively removes this module from the source code when compiling with `cargo build`
+* Removes this module from the source code when compiling with `cargo build`

 ---